code42/py42/docs/userguides/basics.md

 # py42 Basics

 Gain confidence in writing your own scripts by learning the basics of py42.
-The following examples use `py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate basic py42 behaviors:
+The following examples use `py42.sdk.clients.departing_employee.DepartingEmployeeClient` to demonstrate how to use py42:
 * [Initialization](#initialization)
 * [Paging](#paging)
 * [Py42Response](#py42response)